-On September 20, 2013, the Commission authorized a General Lease - Recreational and Protective Structure Use to Albert Avalos and Stacy Avalos, Trustees, or their successors in trust, under the Albert & Stacy Avalos Living Trust, dated November 27, 2000, and any amendments thereto, for the use of existing concrete stairs with rock retaining walls, electric lights, two concrete patios with railings and rock retaining walls, two planter areas with rock retaining walls, a shower, and a riprap bankline, in the Colorado River, adjacent to 1116 Beach Drive, Needles, San Bernardino County (Item 85, September 20, 2013).
-This lease expired August 22, 2023.
+On September 20, 2013, the Commission authorized Lease Number PRC 9089, a General Lease - Recreational and Protective Structure Use, to Robert E. Mason and Mary E. Mason, for the use and maintenance of an existing concrete patio with rock retaining walls, two concrete stairways with railing and rock walls, and riprap bankline protection, located in the Colorado River, adjacent to 1214 Beach Drive, Needles, San Bernardino County (Item C87, September 20, 2013).
+This lease expired on August 22, 2023.

-Now the Applicant is applying for a General Lease - Recreational and Protective Structure Use for use of the existing concrete stairs with rock retaining walls, electric lights, two concrete patios with railings and rock retaining walls, two planter areas with rock retaining walls, a shower, and the riprap bankline in the Colorado River, adjacent to 1116 Beach Drive, Needles, San Bernardino County.
-Staff recommends issuance of a General Lease - Recreational and Protective Structure Use to the Applicant, to take effect on August 23, 2023.
+The Applicant is now applying for a General Lease - Recreational and Protective Structure Use for use of the existing concrete patio with rock retaining walls, two concrete stairways with railing and rock walls, and riprap bankline protection, located in the Colorado River, adjacent to 1214 Beach Drive, Needles, San Bernardino County.
+Staff recommends issuance of a General Lease - Recreational and Protective Structure Use to the Applicant, effective on August 23, 2023.